 Scythian Lamb Facts

-- The Scythian Lamb presents a rather remarkable appearance to all who see it.
-As a result of how it appeared to them, ancient peoples believed it actually produced sheep.
+- The incredible Scythian Lamb presents a remarkable appearance to all who see it.
+Further, the incredible plant has its own footnote in history.
+This occurred because some ancient peoples believed the distinctive plant actually produced sheep.

-- This unusual species also possesses chemical properties which give it legitimate medicinal uses.
-Consequently, this plant remains a common ingredient in folk medicine even today.
+- But, this unusual species does have very useful properties.
+In fact, it has chemical properties which give it legitimate medicinal uses.
+This plant remains a common ingredient in folk medicine even today, within its native habitat range.

-- The Scythian Lamb has a comparatively broad endemic range, yet its numbers continue to decline.
-This trend appears to be primarily due to its being extensively collected throughout much of its range.
+- The Scythian Lamb has a broad endemic range, compared to related species.
+Despite this, its numbers continue to decline.
+This trend appears to be primarily due to its being extensively collected throughout much of its endemic range.

-- It should be noted that, despite its low-slung stature, this distinctive species actually belongs to the tree fern family.
-As remains true of many tree ferns, it also tends to develop in colonies
+- It should be noted that another deceptive characteristic of the plant also exist.
+Despite its low-slung stature, this distinctive species actually belongs to the tree fern family.
+As a result, as remains true of many tree ferns, it also tends to develop in colonies.

 Scythian Lamb Physical Description